Student Groups

 Mechanical Engineering

-Faculty Advisors: Colin Selleck & Jason Gilbert
+Faculty Advisors: Colin Selleck and Jason Gilbert

 President: Anthony Lucsczynski